Klosmi/html-basics/JS-basic.md

        console.error("Catch the error!");     //← Note: the console.error() method outputs an error message to the Web console.
      }

-    // ReferenceError: Catch the error!
+    //❌ ▸ Catch the error!
     ```

 - eg.: